amandhiraj/MedBot/README.md

 Your task is to design and develop a software system to improve the autonomy and accessibility of healthcare among the senior population in Toronto’s Quayside.
 Healthcare in this context spans a multitude of areas including nursing/house calls, hospital visits, clinic appointments, emergency response, and even routine at-home medications.Your focus will be on user experience and overall lifestyle benefit.
 The system should make some healthcare-related aspect of the user’s life easier or more accessible.
 You can develop your solution in any programming language and use any libraries/APIs/third-party services as you see fit(with proper crediting and acknowledgements).

 # Collabration
-Work in teams of 4:
+Worked in teams of 4:

 <table>
 	<tr>